 - Possession of five or more ounces of cocaine or crack in possession for distribution is a first degree crime.
 The penalty in the state of New Jersey is mandatory incarceration of up to 20 years with parole eligible after one third to one half of the sentenced time has been fulfilled.
 This offense may also carry a fine of up to $500,000.

 In a situation where a person has been convicted of a first degree offense for distribution of cocaine in the past and is now being convicted of a second or third offense, sentencing can be complicated.

 Contacting a knowledgeable attorney will be invaluable in assuring you a fair trial with minimal penalties.

 Possession of cocaine in a school zone will have additional penalty in New Jersey.
 If an individual is convicted of cocaine possession in a school zone, they may be required to perform a minimum of 100 hours of community service in addition to the penalties imposed for the crime, unless the

 penalty is a term of incarceration.
 A school zone is considered on or within 1,000 feet of any property used for school purposed that is leased to or owned by an elementary or secondary school or school board, including school busses.
 Additionally, it is considered a third degree offense if the individual is convicted of possession with the intent to distribute in a school zone.
 This offense carries a penalty of imprisonment were the defendant is not eligible for parole for a minimum of three years to one half of the entire sentence, and a fine of up to $150,000.
-Our attorneys at the Law Offices of Herbert I. Ellis, P.C., will exhaust all possible defenses to ensure you the best possible outcome in a cocaine charge involving a school zone.
+Our attorneys at Ellis Law, will exhaust all possible defenses to ensure you the best possible outcome in a cocaine charge involving a school zone.

 Distribution In or Near a Public Park or Public Housing Project